Taxila Museum

 There are many historical sites nearby the museum.
 The ancient stupas and others ruins are nearby it.

 Introduction

-Taxila Museum is situated in Taxila a tehsil of Rawalpindi.
+Taxila Museum is situated in Taxila a tehsil of the Rawalpindi District.
 This is a site museum and its collection mainly focuses on Gandharan art.
 These sites at Taxila date back to 600 or 700 BC.

 History

-Construction of Taxila museum started in 1918, its foundation stone laid by Lord Chelmsford, Viceroy of India in 1918.
+Construction of the Taxila museum began in 1918, its foundation stone was laid by Lord Chelmsford, the Viceroy of India in 1918.
 Construction was concluded in 1928 and the museum was opened for public by Sir Muhammad Habibullah then the Minister for Education.
 Sir John Marshall who was going to be retired from the post of Director General of the Archaeological Survey of India in 1928, could not complete its original plan.
 The government of Pakistan constructed the northern gallery in 1998.